-Well over 300 climbing sites remain to be assessed (not just the 126 sites that are indicated in the draft Plan as still needing to be assessed), including approximately 5,000 routes.
-Some of these sites would require a long, arduous uphill approach through the bush, taking well over an hour for a fit individual to reach from a car.
+Over 300 climbing sites remain to be assessed (not just the 126 sites that are indicated in the draft Plan as still needing to be assessed), including approximately 5,000 routes.
+Some of these sites require a long, arduous uphill approach through the bush, taking well over an hour for a fit individual to reach from a car.

-Assembling and organising fit representatives from each of the three indigenous mobs, plus PV staff, plus an archaeologist to be able to walk in to a crag such as Green Gap Pinnacle, for example, which has a long arduous off-track approach, could be a considerable logistical challenge.
+Assembling and organising representatives from each of the three indigenous mobs, plus PV staff, plus an archaeologist to be able to walk in to a crag such as Green Gap Pinnacle, for example, which has a long arduous off-track approach, could be a considerable logistical challenge.
 And that is just one cliff.
 It is difficult to see how Parks Victoria could get around to carrying out assessments on the hundreds of crags that haven't yet been assessed in anything less than another two or three years.

-The continuation of climbing exclusions from these yet-tobe-assessed crags is likely to be for years after the GGLMP is finalized.
-It would mean that the significant negative economic impacts on climbing tourism caused by these exclusions will also continue for that time.
+The continuation of climbing exclusions from these yet-to-beassessed crags is likely to be for years after the GGLMP is finalized.
+It would mean that the significant negative economic impacts on climbing tourism caused by these exclusions (including the significant drop in international climbing visitors noted in the wake of the bans and before the Covid pandemic) will also continue for that time.

-2.2.6 Channeling climbers into a lesser number of climbing sites
+2.2.6 Channeling climbers into less climbing sites

-Since the announcement of the Set-aside Determination in February 2019 prohibiting climbing from large swathes of Gariwerd, climbing sites where climbing was still allowed received markedly more pedestrian traffic in the remainder of the year than they had experienced prior to the announcement of the Determination.
+Since the announcement of the Set-aside Determination in February 2019 prohibiting climbing from large swathes of Gariwerd, climbing sites where climbing was still allowed received markedly increased pedestrian traffic in the remainder of the year than they had experienced prior to the announcement of the Determination.

-Figure 8: erosion on the approach path to The Watchtower (near Halls Gap)
+Figure 8:

+erosion on

+the

+approach

+to the

+Watchtower

+(near Halls

+Gap)